AzureAD/microsoft-authentication-library-for-js/1-Authentication/4-sign-in-device-code/README.md

 ## Explore the sample

 1. Navigate to the project directory and run the `npm start` command.
-The browser will open automatically.
-1. Copy the device code from the message in the terminal.
+1. Copy the suggested URL `https://microsoft.com/devicelogin` from the message in the terminal and open it in the browser.
+Then copy the device code from the message in the terminal.
 ![Screenshot](./ReadmeFiles/code.png)
 1. Past the code in the Enter code prompt to sign in. <br />
 ![Screenshot](./ReadmeFiles/prompt.png)